 “Don’t be afraid.
 We’ll be traveling with one another for a little while.”
 He turned to face Touko.
 “I heard it from Shuichi the paper-maker.
 He said you want to go to the capital.
 You can come with us, but this cart goes to other villages before returning to the capital.
 If nothing goes wrong, it’ll be five months before we reach the city.
 We won’t be able to drop you off right away, either.
 These carts need a lot of maintenance, and there are travel protocols that we have to follow.
 It would probably be better if you could find another way to the capital… if you leave with us, you might not be back in this village for another year or two.”

 Injecting strength into her numb and weak-feeling limbs, Touko stood up straight and bowed deeply to the two men who were part of the cart crews.
-A white light flickered before her eyes, making her feel dizzy--but it wasn’t any light she’d seen with her eyes.
+A white light flickered before her eyes, making her feel dizzy—but it wasn’t a light she was seeing with her eyes.
 It was all in her head.
 She felt like she wanted to throw up.

 Stand up straight, stand up straight, she commanded herself desperately.
 The young man, who was still crouched down, stood up.
 Touko pointed her head down, in case she really did throw up.